 Old or Bad Fuel Causes a Shindaiwa String Trimmer to Start Then Die

 Running the wrong type of gas or old gas can cause your Shindaiwa trimmer to run sluggish and possibly die.
-Most gasolines contain ethanol.
+Most types of gasoline contain ethanol.
 This is an alternative fuel that is often made from corn.
 This fuel is not good for the small engine on your string trimmer.

 Using the wrong type of oil or the wrong amount of oil can result in engine damage.
 Never run straight gas through your Shindaiwa string trimmer.
 This is a sure way to ruin the trimmer and have to purchase a new one.